GET SOLUTIONS FOR YOUR BUSINESS DISPUTES CONTACT DAVID

 CAN YOU RECOVER ATTORNEY FEES IN CALIFORNIA LAWSUITS?

-David H. Schwartz Oct.
-20, 2021
+David H. Schwartz July 31, 2024

 If you file suit against someone for $100,000 and win, but your attorney’s fees total $45,000, can you get the losing party to cover those expenses?

 If you’re contemplating filing a lawsuit or have been sued yourself, you need to consider every aspect, including attorney fees, before deciding on the courtroom or the settlement process.
-If you’re in or around San Francisco, or nearby in San Jose, Santa Clara, San Mateo, Oakland, or Alameda County, contact the Law Offices of David H. Schwartz, INC.
+If you’re in or around San Francisco, or nearby in San Jose, Santa Clara, San Mateo, Oakland, or Alameda County, contact the Law Offices of David H. Schwartz, INC

 Attorney David Schwartz has been involved in every aspect of civil litigation, representing both plaintiffs and defendants, for 45-plus years.
 He will listen to your upcoming or current case, advise you of your best options going forward, and represent you vigorously if need be.